lmjakt/Read_bam/README.md

    vector).
 2. `range`: the beginning and end positions from which alignments should be extracted.
 Should be given as a two element numeric vector.
+3. `bam.ptr`: an external pointer as returned by `load.bam()`.
-3. `transpose=TRUE`: If true, transpose matrix data structures to have a fixed number of columns and variable numbers of rows. v4. `flag.filter=c(-1,-1)`: A numeric vector of two elements: required and banned flags.
+4. `transpose=TRUE`: If true, transpose matrix data structures to have a fixed number of columns and variable numbers of rows.
+5. `flag.filter=c(-1,-1)`: A numeric vector of two elements: required and banned flags.
 These act on the sam flag field to include and exclude specific types of alignments.
 Users need to understand bitwise flags in order to specify these.
 The default value accepts alignments with any flag set.
-5. `opt.flag=0`: A bitwise flag specifying optional data that can be returned in addition to the primary alignment coordinates.
+6. `opt.flag=0`: A bitwise flag specifying optional data that can be returned in addition to the primary alignment coordinates.
 The bits used are: